Causes & Symptoms

 Treatment at The Skin Hospital

-Things such as hot drinks, alcohol, spicy foods, hot baths or saunas may trigger or aggravate rosacea.
-Sun damage may also contribute to the development of rosacea.
-Sometimes avoiding these triggers may be enough to improve mild rosacea.
+Things such as hot drinks, alcohol, spicy foods, hot baths or saunas may trigger or aggravate symptoms.
+Sun damage may also contribute to the development of rosacea and in some cases, avoiding these triggers may be enough to improve mild instances.
 Some skincare products may cause stinging, burning or irritation and can worsen the redness and flushing and should thus be avoided.

 Regular moisturisers and soap free cleansers should be used, as well as sunscreen when outdoors.
 If you are looking to disguise your symptoms, a green tinted makeup can be used to camouflage the redness.